Electrostatics/apbs-pdb2pqr/doc/doc-Dave/README.md

 This service is intended to facilitate the setup and execution of electrostatics calculations for both experts and non-experts and broaden the accessibility of biomolecular solvation/electrostatics analyses to the research community.

+### Virtual Reality
+APBS tools have been coupled with a virtual reality platform, UnityMol-APBS, to provide a powerful immersive experience to visualize and compare calculated results.
+UnityMol-APBS is the second generation of UnityMol (developed by Marc Baaden and his research group at CNRS at the University of Paris) and is a freely available software that provides both a standard desktop and virtual reality interface.
+Capabilities of UnityMol-APBS include complete customization of the visual representation of molecular systems, an integrated trajectory player compatible with GROMACS trajectories, and calculation of electrostatic properties using APBS.

+For users to achieve this task, both the UnityMol-APBS and APBS executables must be downloaded from the APBS servers .
+APBS executables must be placed in the users C:/ folder (note: the directory names must not be changed).

+### Uncertainty Quantification
+we have developed a general UQ framework called Data-driven Sparsity-enhancing Rotation for Arbitrary Randomness (DSRAR) for surrogate model construction.
+DSRAR does not rely on independence between components of the random inputs and therefore is well-suited for complex systems such as biomolecules where the input distributions can be non-Gaussian or analytically unknown.
+The basic idea involves a data-driven approach for multivariate orthonormal (or near-orthonormal) basis construction, coupled with a rotation-based sparsity enhancement approach [20, 21],

+### Improved Titration State Prediction Performance
+new biased sampling method to assign titration states to protein residues

 ### Support for APBS-PDB2PQR

 APBS and PDB2PQR are supported by NIH grant GM69702.